benjam1n-w/power-platform-portfolio/project-2-email-routing/README.md

 # Smart Email Routing

 # Problem
-Recruiters received candidate profiles via email and had to manually identify the correct hiring manager by checking an Excel demand tracker.
+Candidate profiles are received via email and must be sent manually to the correct hiring manager.
 This slowed down the process and created room for errors or missed profiles.

 # Goal

-Automate the routing of candidate emails so that each profile is instantly forwarded to the correct hiring manager based on the Competency and Role.
+Automate the routing of candidate emails so that each profile is instantly forwarded to the correct hiring manager.

 # Solution